Direct estimation of arbitrary observables of an oscillator

-To further illustrate the reliability of OREO in identifying the non-Gausianity rank, we execute the same experiment with a variable wait time between state preparation and rank estimation, allowing the oscillator state to decay under single photon loss.
-For a 200-$\mu$s wait time, which is approximately 18\% of single-photon lifetime $T_1$ of the cavity~\cite{sm}, we expect significant reduction in the rank of the initial Fock state.
-Our measurement outcomes, shown as green triangles, show that $\langle\hat{\Pi}_n + \lambda\hat{\Pi}_{n+1} \rangle$ is indeed consistently under the threshold and gives a clear confirmation that we can no longer infer that the oscillator state has rank 3.
-For shorter decay times (red and yellow data points corresponding to 50-$\mu$s and 100-$\mu$s wait time respectively), there are still values of $\lambda$ that satisfy the condition in Eq.~(\ref{eq:rankbound}), allowing the conclusion that the state still has rank 3.
-Thus, the flexibility afforded by OREO to extract information on the more complex quantity $\langle\hat{\Pi}_3 + \lambda\hat{\Pi}_4 \rangle$ provides an accurate and efficient mechanism to determine the non-Gaussianity rank.
+To further illustrate the reliability of OREO in identifying the non-Gausianity rank, we execute the same experiment with a variable wait time between state preparation and rank inference, allowing the oscillator state to decay under single photon loss.
+For a 200-$\mu$s wait time, which is approximately 20\% of single-photon lifetime $T_{1,c}$ of the cavity~\cite{sm}, the measurement outcomes, shown as green triangles, show that $\langle\hat{\Pi}_3 + \lambda\hat{\Pi}_{4} \rangle$ is consistently under the threshold and indicate that we can no longer infer rank 3 non-Gaussianity.
+For shorter wait times, e.g. 50-$\mu$s and 100-$\mu$s, there are still values of $\lambda$ that satisfy the condition in Eq.~(\ref{eq:rankbound}), signifying that the state still has rank 3.
+Thus, the flexibility afforded by OREO to extract information on the more complex quantity $\langle\hat{\Pi}_3 + \lambda\hat{\Pi}_4 \rangle$ provides an accurate and efficient mechanism to determine the non-Gaussianity rank and its depth respective to dominant cavity-damping in the system~\cite{straka2014quantum}.